 Although WordPad has been removed in Windows 11, there are still ways to bring it back.
 Here’s how you can recover and use it again in the latest version of Microsoft’s operating system:

-Steps to Recover WordPad program in Windows 11
+Steps to Get WordPad Back in Windows 11

 As mentioned earlier, WordPad was a great alternative for writing texts quickly and easily, though it wasn’t ideal for creating complex and professional documents.
 If you want to bring back WordPad to Windows 11, copy some files and resources from a previous version of Windows 11 to your current installation.